romulogarofalo/learnYesod/README.md

 		/posts               PostR           POST GET

-ok now we have our routes lets undertend how then work, in the image bellow its easy to understend
+ok now we have our routes lets undertend how then work:

-	imagem
+	"/posts" this is the URL of the route, if you want to access "localhost:3000/posts" "PostR" is the function that we gonna use
+	"POST GET" this is the HTTP methods that the route gonna suport

 lets add the table in the migrations